 If you are an Ontario resident, you can claim the cost of non-reimbursed psychotherapy services as a "medical expense" on your income tax return.

 What happens if I have to cancel an appointment or if I miss a scheduled appointment?

 All scheduled clients will receive a courtesy text reminder 2 days before their appointment time.
 You will have up to 24 hours before your appointment to reschedule for an alternative date or cancel your appointment.
 If you cancel with less than 24 hours notice or you do not attend your scheduled appointment, you will be charged the full session fee as per my Late Cancellation and No-Show Policy.

 How often can/should I come to therapy?

 This is completely up to you.
 Most clients decide to come weekly, bi-weekly, or monthly; however, it is dependent on your needs and how much support you would like to receive.
 My schedule is flexible and clients often are able to schedule an appointment within the same week!

 What are your areas of focus?

-At this time, my focus is primarily on aiding in the areas of depression, anxiety, stress management, relationship conflict, and overcoming trauma and loss in teens and adults.
+At this time, my focus is primarily on aiding in the areas of anxiety, depression, stress management, relationship conflict, and overcoming trauma and loss among youth, Millennial adults, and couples.
 Through talk therapy, we will work together to develop coping strategies, learn to make connections between thoughts and behaviours, and understand your circumstances using alternative perspectives.
 Also, I offer supportive tools to my clients by providing psycho-education in mindfulness meditation and cognitive awareness.

 I know someone who would benefit from counselling.
 How do I get them to contact you for help?